Week 2: Understanding Trauma & God’s Sovereignty

 This does not mean pain is small, or that abuse is excusable.
 It means pain is not ultimate.
 Scripture teaches us that what appears chaotic is under God’s control (Isaiah 46:10), that trials can refine faith (James 1:2–4), and that Christ Himself is acquainted with grief (Isaiah 53:3).
 We are not alone in suffering, and we are not abandoned in it.

-Practical application: anchoring in God’s sovereignty
+Practical application: Anchoring in God’s Sovereignty

 This week’s practices are not meant to force emotion, they are meant to offer gentle structure and hope: write your story (as you are able), memorise Romans 8:28, and begin a “Providence Journal”, recording evidence of God’s hand in your life, even in small ways.
 If bitterness rises, we can bring it honestly to the Lord, asking Him to help us release it and to forgive, as Joseph did.